Bird World: A Bird Book For Children ~ Free eBook

 • Alternatively, by reading a chapter each day four times each week, you’ll have one semester’s worth of nature studies.

 • This book lends itself very well to creating a notebooking page for each topic.
-Birds can be illustrated (or images of the birds included) with a summation of the information learned added below.
+Illustrate each bird with a summation of the information learned added below.

 • There are several diagrams in the book that will make excellent additions to the bird notebook.

-• Also be sure to have your child copy one or two of the verses.
-These can also be illustrated.
+• Also be sure to have your child copy one or two of the verses, and illustrate if desired.

 • Make an investigation sheet and include sightings of the birds mentioned.